Student Services

 Health Services

-Buckeye Valley currently employs a school nurses, at all four locations, who serves as the liaison between education and health care.
-Our school nurses conduct mandatory screenings, oversees student health records, procedures and policies which are required under Ohio Revised Code.
+Buckeye Valley currently employs a school nurse at all four locations, who serves as the liaison between education and health care.
+Our school nurses conduct mandatory screenings, oversee student health records, procedures, and policies, as required by the Ohio Revised Code.
 In addition, the school nurse trains and supervises staff who are providing mandated health services to students.
 Prevention education and community networking are also provided to promote student wellness and to access health services for families.
 Please contact Katie Landin if you have questions or concerns at 740-363-6626.

 Home Schooling